 - Vision problems: Blurry or double vision.

-- Pain: Chronic discomfort or spasms.
+- Pain: Pain or muscle spasms.

 Movement is key to managing MS. Regular activity strengthens muscles and reduces stiffness.
 For example, adaptive yoga offers a gentle, effective way to move.